Groups Acting Acylindrically on Trees: Preliminaries

-We will use a slight abuse of notation to consider each vertex group $G_v$ as a subgroup the fundamental group $\pi_1(\Gamma, \mathfrak{G})$ along the natural inclusion.
-Similarly, we will consider each edge group $G_e$ to be the subgroup of the fundamental group given by the image of $\phi_e^-(G_e)$ in the vertex group $G_{i(e)}$.
+We will use a slight abuse of notation to consider each vertex group $G_v$ as a subgroup of the fundamental group $\pi_1(\Gamma, \mathfrak{G})$ along the natural inclusion.
+Similarly, we will consider each edge group $G_e$ to be the subgroup of the fundamental group given by the image of $d_0(G_e)$ in the vertex group $G_{i(e)}$.
+We call a graph of groups \emph{trivial} if there exists some $v\in V(\Gamma)$ such that $G_v= \pi_1(\Gamma, \mathfrak{G})$, or \emph{non-trivial} otherwise.
+We say that a graph of groups $(\Gamma, \mathfrak{G})$ is a \emph{graph of groups decomposition} or \emph{splitting} of a group $G$ if the fundamental group $\pi_1(\Gamma, \mathfrak{G})$ is isomorphic to $G$.
+We denote by $T(\Gamma, \mathfrak{G})$ the \emph{Bass--Serre tree} associated to the splitting, on which $G$ acts naturally by isometry with respect to the edge metric and without inversion \cite[Section~I.5.3]{stilwell2002trees}.